New Member Nights:

 Time: 6:30 PM

-Come early or stay late and check out all the great things Swim, Bike, Run and Play at Zone3 Multisport store and be sure to say hi to Jose.
-Don't forget LA Tri Clubbers get a great discount at Zone3 Multisport!
+Come early or stay late and have an expresso and check out all the great things Bike Improve has to offer and the new bikes he has waiting for you to check out.
+Say Hi to Nir and have an expresso or two.
+Don't forget LA Tri Clubbers get a great discount at Bike Improve!

 Meet ‘LA Tri Clubber Kyle Garlett, the cyclist for the 112 mile bike portion of the 2010 Beach 2 Battleship Iron Distance Triathlon Relay.
 Kyle was joined by ‘Tin Men’ team organizer and swimmer Brian Barndt from North Carolina, and Canadian runner/marathoner Mark Black.